cloudmesh/cloudmesh-pi-burn/README-hackaday.md

 (you need a minimum of 2, but our method works also for larger numbers of PIs).

-TODO: image and details of quickstart
+TODO: image and details of the quickstart

 First, install the program with